8 Proven Health Benefits Of Coriander Seeds

 7. Controls Diabetes

 Coriander seeds maintain insulin activity and reduce glucose level in blood.
-The insulin secretion increases in pancreas because of stimulating effect of coriander on the endocrine glands.
-This reduces the chances of sudden drop in blood sugar level to assure other normal metabolic functioning.1
+The insulin secretion increases in the pancreas because of stimulating effect of coriander on the endocrine glands.
+This reduces the chances of sudden drop in blood sugar level to ensure other normal metabolic functioning.1

 You can either use powdered coriander seeds or the whole raw coriander seeds in curries, soups, pickles, juices, and gravies.
 You can also have coriander water – 10 grams of crushed coriander seeds soaked in 10 parts of water overnight.

 High antioxidant content in coriander seeds reduces itchiness, redness, and inflammation in the eyes.2 Coriander seeds’ anti bacterial properties protect eyes from contagious diseases like conjunctivitis.3

 Wash your eyes with decoction of coriander seeds, if you have conjunctivitis (pink eyes).
 To improve eyesight, use a drop of juice extracted from the paste of soaked coriander seeds.
 Also, to get rid of various eye problems, consume coriander juice daily on empty stomach.